 So my first major premise is that reading on a screen sucks.
 It sucks because a lot of people already spend most of their day staring at a screen.
 It sucks because you are staring into a light source.
-It sucks because that light source is refreshing, shooting 60 images at you every second.
+It sucks because that light source is always refreshing, shooting 60 images at you every second.
 It sucks because there is other stuff on that screen that can distract you—even if you are good at focusing, notifications can still pop up depending on the device.
 (I do see the irony that you are reading on a screen right now—but I think these annoyances are more tolerable for short texts.
-Also I couldn’t print downloads.
+Also I couldn’t print downloadable files.
 Sorry.)

 E-readers are the exception.
 Although it’s still a screen, most e-readers use e-ink displays, not LCDs.
 The display reflects light, like paper, rather than shining it at you, and it has a much lower refresh rate—the text just sits there, stable, until you “turn” the page.

 Turning pages in itself is another benefit of e-readers.
 There is some satisfaction gained with each page turn that is totally absent with scrolling.
 As I understand it, this is part of why kids’ books are printed with large text and broad margins—to provide a sense of accomplishment even when reading relatively little, relatively slowly.
 Each page turn is a little mile marker surpassed.
 Even as an adult, I find my brain switching modes depending on how much white space there is on a page.
 Big, chunky paragraphs: serious reading ahead.
 Dialogue and two-sentence paragraphs: yes lets go fast fast fast!